-The Fluvial and Eolian Research Group (FRG-ERG) is a recognized leader in the study and analysis of fluvial and aeolian sedimentary systems.
-This industry facing research group brings together multi-disciplinary expertise in all aspects of applied fluvial and aeolian sedimentary research.
+The Fluvial, Eolian & Shallow-Marine Research Group (FRG-ERG-SMRG) is a recognized leader in the study and analysis of fluvial, aeolian, lacustrine shoreline and shallow-marine sedimentary systems.
+This industry facing research group brings together multi-disciplinary expertise in all aspects of applied sedimentary research.

 Aim and Objectives

-The principal aim of the group is to conduct cutting-edge research into the application of fluvial and aeolian sedimentology for developing a better understanding of issues relating to environmental geology, hydrocarbon systems, mining and mineral exploration, appraisal of groundwater aquifers, appraisal of geothermal reservoirs, and underground carbon sequestration.
-Specific research objectives of the group are to develop a state-of-the-art knowledge transfer programme, to distil current thinking and trends in applied fluvial and aeolian research, and to present results and models in a format suitable for direct use by industrial sponsors.
+The principal aim of the group is to conduct cutting-edge research into the application of fluvial, aeolian and shallow-marine sedimentology for developing a better understanding of issues relating to environmental geology, subsurface resource geology, mining and mineral exploration, appraisal of groundwater aquifers, appraisal of geothermal reservoirs, and underground carbon sequestration.
+Specific research objectives of the group are to develop a state-of-the-art knowledge transfer programme, to distil current thinking and trends in applied sedimentary research, and to present results and models in a format suitable for direct use by industrial sponsors.

-FRG-ERG provides runs as a Joint Industry Project (JIP) with a research programme focussed on cutting-edge applied fluvial and aeolian research, with emphasis on characterization of subsurface sedimentary architecture, development of novel and innovative techniques in reservoir prediction, and the delivery of a web-based Knowledge Transfer Programme.
+FRG-ERG-SMRG runs as a Joint Industry Project (JIP) with a research programme focussed on cutting-edge applied sedimentary research, with emphasis on characterization of subsurface sedimentary architecture, development of novel and innovative techniques in reservoir prediction, and the delivery of a web-based Knowledge Transfer Programme.

-- Web-based front-end to the world’s largest database of fluvial architectural element dimensions, the Fluvial Architecture Knowledge Transfer System (FAKTS); The Database of Aeolian Sedimentary Architecture (DASA); The Shallow-Marine Architecture Knowledge Store (SMAKS)
+- Web-based front-end to the world’s largest databases of fluvial, aeolian and shallow-marine architectural element dimensions: the Fluvial Architecture Knowledge Transfer System (FAKTS); The Database of Aeolian Sedimentary Architecture (DASA); The Shallow-Marine Architecture Knowledge Store (SMAKS)

 - Specially tailored training and field courses run on a cost-only basis.